All volunteers in every ministry must complete an application and comply with the Archdiocesan policy for the protection of children and youth.

 For more information, please contact Ann Devine - 301-261-9347 - [email protected]

-The Liturgical Ministries include: Altar Servers, Eucharistic Ministers, Lectors and Ushers and we are always happy to welcome and teach new volunteers.
-We would also like to begin a new "Greeters" ministry in which people and families of all ages would greet parishioners as they enter the church for Mass.
-Please contact Mary Catherine Ball if you are interested in joining this new ministry.
+The Liturgical Ministries include: Altar Servers, Eucharistic Ministers, Lectors and Ushers.
+We are always happy to welcome and teach new volunteers.
+We would also like to begin a "Greeters" ministry in which people and families of all ages would greet parishioners as they enter the church for Mass.
+Please contact Donna Canedo [email protected] if you are interested in joining this ministry.

 Meals on Wheels